huntdatacenter/docs/docs/do-science/transfers/external-kista.md

 3. In the `Advanced Site Settings` window:
    - Select the `Authentication` page in the sidebar
    - Uncheck the `Attempt 'keyboard-interactive' authentication` checkbox
    - Enter the location of the `Private key file`.
-If you followed the previous guide, then this should be the location of the `ekista.ppk` private key file.
+If you followed the previous guide, then this should be the location of the `ekista` private key file.
    - Click `OK`

 ![ekista_8](./images/ekista_3.png "ekista_8")